arpitjain099/phoenix/python/projects/phiphi/README.md

 ### Project database migration

 For project data migrations an sqlite database is used for testing.
-For production the migrations are applied to a bigquery dataset that is spesific to a project.
-See project_db. alembic.ini `sqlalchmey.url` for more information about test migration db.
+For production the migrations are applied to a bigquery dataset that is specific to a project.
+See the file [`project_db.alembic.ini`](./project_db.alembic.ini) `sqlalchemy.url` for more information about test migration db.

 To create and test new tables and their migrations:

-A `sqlalchmey.Table` should be create and not an `ORM` model.
+A `sqlalchemy.Table` should be create and not an `ORM` model.
 See docstring in [phiphi/project_db.py](phiphi/project_db.py) for more information for gottchas and best practices.

 Create new tables in a new file and add it as an import to `phiphi/all_project_tables.py`.